Compare Trade School

 How much do auto mechanic apprentices make?

-Apprentices and entry-level helpers typically start at $12-$16 per hour depending on location and employer.
+Apprentice wages vary by location and employer and typically start below the median.
 Pay increases as you gain skills and certifications.
 Dealership apprenticeship programs often include structured pay raises tied to training milestones.

 What’s the difference between a mechanic and a technician?